How to type the at sign (@) on PC and Mac: the ultimate guide and all the tricks

 • Extra alternative: Ctrl+Alt+2 (on some laptops and Windows computers, especially if Alt Gr is corrupted or does not exist as such).

-In some specific models of brands such as HP, Lenovo, Asus, Acer, Dell or Huawei, you can also use:
+On some specific models from brands like HP, Lenovo , Asus, Acer, Dell or Huawei , you can also use:

 • Alt Gr + Q